Sol Invictus (album): Touring

-From April 2015 to mid-May 2015, the band embarked on a tour of North America.
-During these North American shows, Faith No More were supported by the bands Flattbush, Ho99o9, Le Butcherettes, Philm and Urinals.
+From April 2015 to mid-May 2015, the band embarked on a tour of North America, during which Faith No More were supported by the bands Flattbush, Ho99o9, Le Butcherettes, Philm and Urinals.
 The band subsequently went on a tour of Europe from late May to June, then returning to the United States for another run of shows between July and September.
-For the remainder of September, the band toured South America, an area which they had neglected during the Album of the Year Tour in 1997–98.
+For the remainder of September, the band toured Latin America, a region which they had neglected during the Album of the Year Tour in 1997–98.
+During the Latin American run of shows, they played their first concert in Costa Rica, where they were supported by local band The Movement In Codes.
 Touring for Sol Invictus was finished by the end of 2015, with the band's final performance that year occurring at the Aftershock Festival in Sacramento, California on October 25.
 Artists that Faith No More shared bills with during the Sol Invictus tour include Babymetal, Dir En Grey, Emmure, Gojira, Limp Bizkit, Meshuggah, Metallica and Three Days Grace.

+All 10 songs from Sol Invictus were performed live during the tour.
+The least performed song was "Rise of the Fall", which was only played on 4 occasions.
+For the tour, Faith No More covered parts of "All About That Bass" by Meghan Trainor, "All My Life" by the Foo Fighters, "End of the Road" by Boyz II Men, "Rich Girl" by Hall & Oates, "Lido Shuffle" and "Lowdown" by Boz Scaggs, "Strawberry Letter 23" by The Brothers Johnson, "Surfin' Bird" by the Trashmen, "The Lion Sleeps Tonight" by The Tokens and "The Power of Love" by Jennifer Rush.

-Faith No More briefly reconvened in August 2016 for two shows with Chuck Mosley, to celebrate the reissue of their 1985 debut We Care a Lot.
-To date, these remain the band's most recent performances, in addition to being their final shows with Mosley, who passed away in November 2017.
+Faith No More briefly reconvened in August 2016 for two shows with Chuck Mosley in San Francisco and West Hollywood, to celebrate the reissue of their 1985 debut We Care a Lot.
+To date, these remain the band's most recent performances, in addition to being their final shows with Mosley, who died from substance abuse in November 2017.
+The final song played at the second of these shows was "Anne's Song" from Introduce Yourself.
+During these shows, Mosley had a separate acoustic set, where he performed songs from his post-Faith No More bands Cement and Chuck Mosley and VUA.
+The solo set also included acoustic versions of "Death March" and "Faster Disco", from Introduce Yourself, as well as an acoustic version of King for a Day...
+Fool for a Lifetimes "Take This Bottle", which deals with alcoholism.
+While Patton has performed several Mosley tracks live, the setlists for the main shows where Mosley was singing with the rest of the band only included songs from their two albums together.
+Mosley's solo acoustic version of "Take This Bottle" remains the only Patton era track he is known to have sung.